 One creepy crawly known for scaring people is the spider.
 These arachnids have a bad reputation, but some spiders can be beneficial.
 Whether you don’t mind spiders or you would prefer to avoid them, they are interesting creatures.
 Check out five facts about spiders.

-Fact.
-Yes, the nightmares are terrifying.
-No, not all spiders will harm you.
-Spiders like the brown recluse and black widow make people cautious, which is completely justified given their toxic venom.
-However, while almost all spiders have some kind of venom, they are not all dangerous to humans.
-Thankfully, the toxicity of most spider venom is low enough that we don’t have to worry.
+These arachnids may give you nightmares, but they aren’t all harmful.
+Spiders like the brown recluse and black widow make people leery because of their toxic venom.
+While almost all spiders have some kind of venom, they are not all dangerous to humans.
+Thankfully, the toxicity of most spider venom is low enough that we don’t have to worry about them.

 2. Spiders Can Eat Their Own Webs